ManonWaals/assignments/Python.md

 ##Main assumptions
 * We assume that the words we pick from Google trends are the most important words people search for.
-* We assume that all words we pick are equally important and therefore get the same weight.
-* We use the unemployment rate in the Netherlands which is adjusted for seasonal effects.
-We think that people who work only one season won't search for the words we pick.

 ##Importing packages and libraries
 We used the following packages to run the model.